Scheduling & planning your production

 Setting production periods

 When you first start a new production, you set the production periods.
-The production periods inform your team when pre-production, production and post-production starts and ends, as well as display in what stage the production is in on the Today page.
+The production periods inform your team when the in development, pre-production, production and post-production starts and ends, as well as display in what stage the productions are on the Today page.

 If you use episodes, you first set the overall production period of the entire production, then on each episode.
 This makes it easier to navigate episodes, especially if you produce a large number of episodes.